opensoapstand/station_computer/README.md

 ## Central Control

-The fsm is controls communications between the GUI and the Hardware.
+The fsm[finite state machine]/controller administers communications between the GUI and the Hardware.

 ## GUI